 About the Institute

 The Institute for Policy and Opinion Research (IPOR), formerly known as the Center for Community Research, was founded at Roanoke College in 1983 for the purpose of involving faculty and students in various research projects to benefit the community--local, state, and national.
 These projects provide important information to community leaders and residents while allowing students to learn by gaining valuable and practical firsthand experience in program evaluation and survey research.
-Students learn skills such as research design, questionnaire construction, interviewing, computer use, data analysis, and report writing.
-Faculty members often use the resources of the Institute in their professional research.
+Faculty members also use the resources of the Institute in their professional research.

-In 2010, the Institute entered into a phased expansion, moving from four statewide polls in that academic year to six in 2011 and more frequent surveys beginning in September, 2012.
-IPOR is one of the primary sources of regularized information regarding citizen attitudes within the Commonwealth.
+IPOR is one of the primary sources of information regarding citizen attitudes within the Commonwealth.
 IPOR employs both student and community interviewers in its call center on the Roanoke College campus.
+IPOR is also involved in program evaluation in both the public and private sectors.